ChucklesOnGitHub/website/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 My research interests are in behavioural neuroscience.
-Currently, I am studying neural coding of song production in canaries using electrophysiology.
-I built a custom lightweight microdrive and used tetrodes to record extracellular activity in freely behaving animals and wrote custom scripts to analyze the data.
+During my PhD I studied the neural coding of song production in canaries using extracellular electrophysiology.
+I built a custom lightweight microdrive and used microwire tetrodes to record single-unit and LFP activity in freely behaving animals and wrote custom scripts to analyze the data.
 Check out my work below.

 I have recently started volunteering and developing open science initiatives, since I am passionate about teaching people new tools to help solve their problems and encouraging others to learn.
 I have always been interested in the intersection between education and technology and love doing outreach on bioacoustics and sound visualization.